rustprooflabs/pgosm-flex/docs/src/LAYERSETS.md

 ## Included layersets

-PgOSM Flex includes a few layersets.
-These are defined under `flex-config/layerset/`.
+PgOSM Flex includes a few layersets to get started as examples.
+These layersets are defined under `flex-config/layerset/`.
 If the `--layerset` is not defined, the `default` layerset is used.

 * `basic`